Hill Professor in Cybersecurity and Director, Center for Information Assurance

 PhD, Computer Science, The University of Strathclyde, 1994

-Prof. Dasgupta has more than 200 publications.
-A search with his name in Google Scholar indicates more than 3,800 citations, and an academic search at Microsoft shows that he has collaborated with 106 co-authors -- extraordinary testimony to the broad influence of his contributions within the research community.
-He is the only Computer Science faculty member in Tennessee to be featured on UCLA's list of computer scientists whose h-index is above 40.
+Prof. Dasgupta has more than 300 publications.
+A search with his name in Google Scholar indicates more than 16,500 citations, and an academic search at Microsoft shows that he has collaborated with 106 co-authors -- extraordinary testimony to the broad influence of his contributions within the research community.
+With an h-index of over 58, he is featured on UCLA's list of prominent computer scientists.

 In addition to Prof. Dasgupta's research and creative activities, he spearheads the University of Memphis' education, training, and outreach activities on Information Assurance.
 He is the founding Director of the Center for Information Assurance, which is a nationally designated Center for Academic Excellence in Information Assurance Education and Research.
-He developed the University of Memphis' Graduate Certificate Program in Information Assurance and has established research collaborations with Oak Ridge National Laboratory.
+He developed the University of Memphis' graduate certificate and undergraduate concentration programs in cybersecurity and has established a wide range of academic collaborations.